xBartM/YouTube-Comment-Scraper/README.md

 	> Removing a channel from the `channels.txt` file and running this script will remove that channel from the database (video data will persist but without the knowledge of the channel).
 3. Run the `scripts/update_videos.sh` script to fetch video URLs for the top channel.
 	> [!NOTE]
 	> This script runs for the top channel from the DB sorted by `scrape_date asc` and `insert_date asc`.
-Multiple passes of this script are necessary for scraping multiple channels.
+Multiple passes of this script are necessary to scrape multiple channels.

 	> [!TIP]
 	> You can run this script in a loop until it exits with an error, e.g.: